speedment/speedment-doc/pages/predicate.md

 ## Comparable Predicate Examples
 Here is a list with examples for the *Comparable Predicates*.
 The source code for the examples below can be found [here on GitHub](https://github.com/speedment/speedment-doc-examples/blob/master/src/main/java/com/speedment/documentation/predicate/ComparablePredicates.java)

-In the examples below, we assume that the database contains a number of films with ratings according to the Motion Picture Association of America (MPAA) film rating system:
+The examples below assume that the database contains a number of films with ratings according to the Motion Picture Association of America (MPAA) film rating system:

 | Rating | Meaning                                                              |
 | :--- | :---------------------------------------------------------------- |